OP-TEE/optee_os/documentation/optee_design.md

 ### Shared Memory Configuration
-It is the Linux kernel driver for OP-TEE that is responsible for initializing the shared memory pool, given information provided by the Trusted OS.
+It is the Linux kernel driver for OP-TEE that is responsible for initializing the shared memory pool, given information provided by the OP-TEE core.
 The Linux driver issues a SMC call `OPTEE_SMC_GET_SHM_CONFIG` to retrieve the information
 * Physical address of the start of the pool
 * Size of the pool